Quantum vs Classical Proofs and Subset Verification: Introduction

 \subsection{Technical Contributions}

-We make several technical contributions that may be of outside interest.
-Our adversary bound for in-place permutation oracles provides a query lower-bounding technique for unitary oracles when access is not given to the oracle's inverse.
-(While Belovs \cite{B15} created an adversary bound for arbitrary unitaries, his results assume access to an inverse).
+Our adversary bound for in-place permutation oracles provides a query lower-bounding technique for unitary oracles when access is {\it not} given to the inverse of the oracle.
+(While Belovs \cite{B15} created an adversary bound for arbitrary unitaries, his results assume access to an inverse.)
 While we typically assume quantum oracles include access to an inverse or are self-inverting, in open quantum systems it is natural to not have an inverse.

-When proving that {\it{Preimage Checking}} is not in {\QCMA}, we actually use an oracle that is not unitary.
-The oracle is a completely positive trace preserving (CPTP) map that at each application applies one unitary chosen uniformly at random from among a set of unitaries.
+When proving that {\it{Preimage Checking}} is not in {\QCMA}, we use an oracle that is not unitary.
+The oracle is a completely-positive trace-preserving (CPTP) map that at each application applies one unitary chosen uniformly at random from among a set of unitaries.
 Standard lower bounding techniques fail for such an oracle.
 The closest result is from Regev and Schiff \cite{regev2008impossibility} who give a lower bound on solving Grover's problem with an oracle that produces errors.
-Regev and Schiff deal with the non-unitarity of the map by showing that the state of the system can be modeled using pure states.
+Regev and Schiff deal with the non-unitarity of the map by modeling the state of the system using pure states.
 This strategy does not work in our case.
-Instead, we take advantage of the fact that every non-unitary CPTP map can be implemented as a unitary on a larger system.
-In our case, we can simulate our random oracle using a unitary black box oracle acting on subsystem $A$, followed by a fixed unitary that entangles subsystems $A$ and $B$.
-The entangling operation that acts on the larger system can not be efficiently implemented, but as we are bounding query complexity, this is acceptable.
+Instead, we use the fact that every non-unitary CPTP map can be implemented as a unitary on a larger system.
+In our case, we simulate our random oracle using a unitary black box oracle acting on subsystem $B$, followed by a fixed unitary that entangles subsystems $A$ and $B$.
+The entangling operation can not be efficiently implemented, but as we are bounding query complexity, this is acceptable.
 This technique may be of use for similar problems; for example, we do not know the query complexity of solving Grover's problem with an oracle that produces a depolarizing error with each application.
 A depolarizing map is similar to our CPTP map in that both maps can be thought of as applying a unitary at random from among a set of unitaries, and so perhaps this approach will stimulate new approaches for the Grover problem.